Colonel Henry Beekman

 Rhinebeck Through the Ages

 Rhinebeck has been remarkably preserved, owing much to a long history of civically conscious and benevolent citizens.
-The Beekman’s, Livingston’s, Astor’s, Dows’, Miller’s, Thompson’s, and Frost’s, to name but a few of the large influential landowners and benefactors, – plus the likes of other strong-willed citizens such as President Roosevelt, Jacob Strong (editor of the old Rhinebeck Gazette), Halleck Welles, Wally Foster, and Chuck LaForge (as well as other former owners of the Beekman Arms), Dewitt Gurnell (the former town historian), Kay Verrilli, and a long list of other hardworking individuals,¹ all contributed to the unique way the town developed.
+The Beekman’s, Livingston’s, Astor’s, Dows’, Miller’s, Thompson’s, and Frost’s, to name but a few of the large influential landowners and benefactors, – plus the likes of other strong-willed citizens such as President Roosevelt, Jacob Strong (editor of the old Rhinebeck Gazette), past landlords of the Old Rhinebeck Hotel/Beekman Arms, including Halleck Welles, Wally Foster, and Chuck LaForge to name a few, Dewitt Gurnell (the former town historian), Kay Verrilli, and a long list of other hardworking individuals,¹ all contributed to the unique way the town developed.

 History has always been a large part of Rhinebeck’s allure – from the native settlement to early Dutch exploration, to the Palatines and the early village(s) here, to the Beekman’s & Livingston’s, to the British movements up the river during the Revolutionary War, to the stagecoaches, sloops and steam ships, to the grand estates, to the violet industry, to FDR and the great wars, to horse racing and the fair, to the aerodrome, to the taverns, and to Rhinebeck’s grand dame itself – the Beekman Arm’s (once called the “Oldest hotel in America”).